 Metminco has established policies and procedures to ensure timely and balanced disclosure of all material matters concerning the Group, and ensure that all investors have access to information on the Group's financial performance.
-This ensures that the Group is compliant with the information disclosure requirements under the ASX Listing Rules and AIM Rules.
+This ensures that the Group is compliant with the information disclosure requirements under the ASX Listing Rules.

 Matters involving potential market sensitive information must first be reported to the Managing Director either directly or via the Company Secretary.
 The Managing Director will advise the other Directors if the issue is important enough to warrant the consideration of the full Board.
-In all cases the appropriate action must be determined and carried out in a timely manner in order for the Group to comply with the Information Disclosure requirements of the ASX and AIM.
+In all cases the appropriate action must be determined and carried out in a timely manner in order for the Group to comply with the Information Disclosure requirements of the ASX.

 Relations with shareholders